Why Is My Child Misbehaving at School? Causes, Triggers, and What to Do

 Role of classroom dynamics

-Sometimes the issue is less about your child and more about the fit between your child and the classroom.
+Sometimes the issue is less about your child and more about how they fit into the classroom environment.

 Teacher-student relationships